Kitware/pybsm/docs/review_process.rst

 Merge
 -----
-Once a MR receives an approving review and is no longer marked as a ``Draft``, the repository maintainers can merge it, closing the merge request.
+Once an MR receives an approving review and is no longer marked as a ``Draft``, the repository maintainers can merge it, closing the merge request.
 It is recommended that the submitter delete their branch after the MR is merged.

 Close
 -----
-If it is decided that the MR will not be integrated into ``pybsm``, then it can be closed through GitLab.
+If it is decided that the MR will not be integrated into pybsm, then it can be closed through GitLab.